RakVulkan/SimpleRenderEngine/README.md

  The rendering engine is implmented in such a way that it can handle rendering of opaque, transparent, static and dynamic objects with an appropriate order to achieve better FPS.
  The texture and shader modules are implemented based on cache mechanism to achieve faster fetch.

-## Below are the list of features supported currently:
+## Below are the list of features implemented currently:
  1. Forward rendering
  2. PBR
  3. Skybox